 Are there limits on selling inherited property?

-There are no limits on how an inherited property can be sold; as discussed briefly above, you may decide to sell the property on the open market (using a local estate agents), you may agree a private sale with someone you know or through private advertisement, auctioning the property may be the best option, or you may decide to contact a private property buying company to see what offer they would make you.
+There are no limits on how an inherited property can be sold; you may decide to sell the property on the open market (using a local estate agents), you may agree a private sale with someone you know or through private advertisement, auctioning the property may be the best option, or you may decide to contact a private property buying company to see what offer they would make you.

 It's up to the executor or the administrator to decide which is the best option for the property, based on the current climate and what is best for the beneficiaries of the estate.
+This goes back to another benefit of consulting with the beneficiaries of the estate first, and obtain their perspective on the best way to proceed.

 What price is a fair price for the property?